Step 4. Evaluate the information that you have obtained

 Document: Birth certificate for John H. Jones.

 Where did it come from?
-Official record from the NS Archives.
+Official record from the Nova Scotia Archives.

 How reliable is it?
 Official record, information from his from his mother - very reliable.